QR5.5.3 Spin Spreads

 Figure 5.14.
 Electrons align to give magnetism

-If quantum spin causes magnetism, its direction defines the magnet’s north and south poles, so these poles are directions not parts, just as a plate has a top and bottom.
-This explains why charges can divide, as a black and white plate can split into black and white parts, but a magnet can’t divide into north and south poles, any more than a plate can divide into top and bottom parts.
+If quantum spin causes magnetism, its direction defines the magnet’s north and south poles, so they are directions not parts, just as a plate has a top and bottom.
+This explains why charges can divide, as a black and white plate can split into black and white parts, but a magnet can’t divide into north and south poles, any more than a plate can split into top and bottom parts.
 Thus, a north pole can’t exist without a south pole, as one spin direction always allows the opposite.

 Charge and magnetism both involve electrons, so why don’t static charges affect magnets?
 If magnetism is a spin direction, and charge is a processing remainder, these properties won’t interact.
 Spin doesn’t change charge, and charge doesn’t change spin, so they don’t affect each other.